CHLOzzz/MMGet/README.md

 ## Behind the scenes ##
-A folder named "tmp" is created or repurposed, and inside that folder 2 files with extensions ".mtx" and ".gz" are uniquely, randomly chosen.
-When the matrix is obtained, the "tmp" folder is deleted before the matrix is outputted from the function only if the directory did not already exist; otherwise only deletes the temporary files.
+A folder named "tmp" is created, and inside that folder 2 files "matrix.mtx" and "matrix.mtx.gz".
+When the matrix is obtained, the "tmp" folder is deleted before the matrix is outputted from the function.

 ## How to add to Julia with Internet connection ##